Submissions for SOUND BITES 13 are now OPEN

 Sound Cues

-Writers are responsible for finding their Creative Team & Actors.
-As SOUND BITES is a festival for the betterment of writers and their work, unless a writer wrote their piece as a vehicle exclusively for themselves, we do not recommend a writer to perform or direct their own piece.
-We feel it’s important that the script be able to stand on its own, as they benefit participating solely as writers.
+Writers are responsible for finding their Creative Team & Actors, but Theatre Now has an in-house casting director who can assist you.
+As SOUND BITES is a festival for the betterment of writers and their work, we do not allow writers to perform in or direct their own piece.
+We have found that writers in the past have benefitted the most from participating solely as writers.

 -